clach04/puren_tonbo/README.md

 ### vim plugin

-Tested under Linux with vim 8.1.
+Tested under Linux with vim 8.0 and 8.1. under x86, x64, and arm 32-bit.

 See [pt.vim](./pt.vim) - Linux/Unix/Cygwin only for now.